AtheosGame/AtheosGame.github.io/Game/DungeonRuns/DungeonRuns.md

 order: 100
 ---
 # THE DUNGEON RUN
-The core game loop is as follows:
+**Core game loop**:

-Use $SOULS to buy Dungeon Maps from the game's NPCs or through trading.
+* Use $SOULS to buy Dungeon Maps from the game's NPCs or through trading.
 (Initiation map cost = 0)

-Choose one item you wish to enhance for the selected dungeon map run.
+* Choose one item you wish to enhance for the selected dungeon map run.

-Clear up to 7 levels to add up to seven unique modifiers to said item.
+* Clear up to 7 levels to add up to seven unique modifiers to said item.

-Mint and keep the NFT item after a level clear success or continue at your own risk but remember, if you fail before you complete the level your item will be lost forever.
+* Keep the NFT item after a successful level clear or continue at your own risk.

-A dungeon run has the following steps, always in this order:
+**Player Journey:**

 1. USE DUNGEON MAP: Use a Map that leads to a specific dungeon with specific characteristics, each dungeon has a theme and a unique Boss.